glegendr/N-puzzle/README.md

 |2|all|Print each steps|
 |3|animated|Animate each steps|

-Here is a exaple of animated solve.
+Here is an example of an animated solution.
 ![](docs/n-puzzle.gif)

 If the flag is not provided, the `empty` flag is the default value